-Regular grooming is important for your cat; it’s also a great way to bond with them.
+Regularly grooming your cat is important; it’s also a great way to bond with them.
 Here are some tips and FAQ's on how to groom your cat.

 Cats are very clean animals and can often be seen preening themselves, sometimes at the strangest times.
 However, this doesn’t mean that they don’t need regular grooming.

 How often you need to groom them will depend on whether your cat is short, medium or long-haired.
 Medium and long-haired cat’s may struggle to cover all areas themselves and you will need to provide some assistance to keep them looking their best.

 This is especially important as we move towards summer.
 Regular brushing will ensure that your cat isn’t hanging onto excess fur; helping them stay a little cooler and helps to keep your clothes and furniture fur free.

 We’ve pulled together some cat-grooming tips to get you started.

 Cat Grooming Tips

 Choose your moment